larryknaebelobsidian/kingdom/Proposition 156. The doctrine of the Kingdom enforces the future priesthood of the saints..md

 >Obs.
 5. “The first-born” of Israel were regarded as *specially belonging to the Lord and consecrated to the Priesthood*.
 >p.
 608 Vol. 2 Prop.
 156 Obs.
 5

 >Obs.
 6. The priests were specially charged (Deut.
 33:9,10 and 17:9-13; Lev.
 10:11; Hos.
-4:6; Mai.
+4:6; Mal.
 2:7, etc.) to preserve and teach the laws, Theocratic, that were already given.
 >p.
 609-610 Vol. 2 Prop.
 156 Obs.
 6

 >Obs.
 7. The priests acted as Judges (Deut.
 21:5 and 17:8-13, etc.), so that with the priestly, there was inseparably associated the civil character.
 They were by virtue of their priesthood in the service of the State and Church—they were, as a Theocratic ordering necessitates, *ministers of Church and State*.